-- Three and four year olds - Building access: enter and exit via the Maternelle building's main entrance. - Morning drop-off: doors open at 8:30 a.m. and are locked at 8:45 a.m.
+· Three and four year olds

+- Building access: enter and exit via the Maternelle building's main entrance. - Morning drop-off: doors open at 8:30 a.m. and are locked at 8:45 a.m.
 Parents must accompany students into the Maternelle building.
 Students remove their outdoor footwear by their cubby and get ready for class.
 Parents are required to drop their child off in the classroom and to sign them in.
 They are not permitted to enter the classroom until their teacher is present.
-As a security measure, parents are not permitted to wait inside. - After school pick-up: 3:30 to 3:45 p.m. (except on Wednesdays when students may be picked up at 11:45 a.m) if they are not enrolled in the After School Program.
+As a security measure, parents are not permitted to wait inside. - After school pick-up: 3:30 to 3:45 p.m. (except on Wednesdays when students may be picked up at 11:45 a.m) if they are not enrolled in the After-School Program.

-• Kindergarten students
+Kindergarten students

-- Building access: enter and exit via the west entrance of the main building (closest to the basketball nets).
+- Building access: enter and exit via the front office entrance.
 For our students' safety and security, parents must wear their identifying pass at pick-up and drop-off.
 This pass will be provided on the first day of school. - Morning drop-off: doors open at 8:30 a.m. and are locked at 8:45 a.m.
 Students remove their outdoor footwear by their cubby and get ready for class.
-Parents accompany students to their classroom and leave as soon as their child has entered the classroom with the teacher or assistant. - After school pick-up: 3:30 to 3:45 p.m. if they are not enrolled in the After School Program.
+Parents accompany students to their classroom and leave as soon as their child has entered the classroom with the teacher or assistant. - After school pick-up: 3:30 to 3:45 p.m. (except on Wednesday when students may be picked up at 11:45 a.m.) in the building if they are not enrolled in the After-School Program.
 Please do not enter the main field.